anshuldante/ai-ds-ml-practical/README.md

 9. machine-learning-and-ai-foundations-value-estimations by Adam Geitgey
 10. machine-learning-and-ai-foundations-recommendations by Adam Geitgey
 11. applied-machine-learning-algorithms by  Derek Jedamaski
-12. building-a-recommendation-system-with-python-machine-learning-ai by Lillian Pierson
-13. neural-networks-and-convolutional-neural-networks-essential-training by Jonathan Fernandes
+12. neural-networks-and-convolutional-neural-networks-essential-training by Jonathan Fernandes
-14. pytorch-essential-training-deep-learning by Jonathan Fernandes
+13. pytorch-essential-training-deep-learning by Jonathan Fernandes
-15. building-and-deploying-deep-learning-applications-with-tensorflow by Adam Geitgey
+14. building-and-deploying-deep-learning-applications-with-tensorflow by Adam Geitgey